Grey silky-flycatcher

 The grey silky-flycatcher or grey silky flycatcher (Ptiliogonys cinereus), is a species of bird in the family Ptiliogonatidae.
 It is usually found only in Guatemala and Mexico, but vagrants have turned up in the southern United States.
 It is found in montane forest and adjacent scrub, both mesic and xeric.

+Description

+This bird has a grayish body (cinereous), with a white chin and the middle part of its side tail feathers also white.
+The feathers under its tail are yellow, and its wings and tail are shiny black.